 Belize Day 3: Cave Tubing

-If it is Monday in Belize, it must be time to go cave tubing.
-I should explain that cave tubing is a fun little outing where you ride inner tubes down a river through long, dark caves in the middle of the jungle.
-Our adventure would take place deep in the jungle of Jaguar Paw.
-Edgar, our guide, took us over to where the inner tubes were stored.
-They have tubes as far as the eye could see.
-Edgar said during the busy season, the cruise ship visitors would use up every tube.
-The cool thing about traveling in the offseason is that there are not many tourists.
-Diane and I were the only ones with the guide.
+Our guides name was Edgar.
+He was a friendly guy with a wealth of knowledge about the local ecosystem.
+He took us over to pick up our inner tubes.
+There were tubes as far as the eye could see.
+He said during the busy season, the cruise ship passengers would use up every single tube.
+The cool thing about traveling in the offseason is that there aren't many tourists.
+Diane and I were the only ones with Edgar.

 Leaving the spider behind, we reached the starting point.
 The slow moving water was warm as we lowered ourselves into the river.
 The first cave we floated into was over a mile long.
 The cave was wide but had a low ceiling.
 The further we floated in, the darker it got.
 At one point, we turned off our lights and floated in total darkness.
 The only sound was of the moving water.
 This was a tranquil and peaceful experience.